 More fun facts:

-- A recent impact analysis predicted that the International Entrepreneur Rule would create at least 135,000–300,000 jobs over the next 10 years, based on DHS’ initial estimate of 2,940 eligible entrepreneurs each year.
+- An impact analysis predicted that the International Entrepreneur Rule would create at least 135,000–300,000 jobs over the next 10 years, based on DHS’ initial estimate of 2,940 eligible entrepreneurs each year.

 - The International Entrepreneur Rule is not a “startup visa,” since only Congress can create a whole new visa category.
 Technically, the rule is based on the Secretary of Homeland Security’s discretionary authority to grant “parole” in special circumstances.
 (In the immigration context, “parole” just means temporary permission to be in the United States—it has nothing to do with criminal law, ankle bracelets, and the like.)